tonytins/cu/src/characters.md

 ### Anthony

 Anthony is a blue fennec that is interested in electronics, model railroading and comics.
-He is a [andromorph](./genetics/andromorph.md) with a preference to more feminine bottoms.
-He has a [tailmaw](./genetics/tailmaw.md) named Fitz as well as a cybernetic arm that's normally covered by synthetic skin and fur.
+He is a [andromorph](./genetics/andromorph.md) with a preference to more feminine bottoms, a cybernetic arms that's normally covered by synthetic skin and fur.

+### Mutate Form

+Anthony's mutate form includes eight back tentacles.

+### Extra Info

+- Anthony has an affinity for coffee and often treats it like Wine.
+- Internally, Anthony calls himself "Anton."

 ### Zack

-Zack is a blue fennec with a [tailmaw](./genetics/tailmaw.md).
-He is interested in skateboarding, podcasting and comics.
+Zack is a blue fennec that is interested in skateboarding, podcasting and comics.
 Zack has a cybernetic eyes.
-His name is carried over from his father, Zack, and their father, ect...
+His name is carried over from his father, Zack, and their father, ect.

+### Mutate Form

+Zack's mutate form includes a [tailmaw](./genetics/tailmaw.md), named Fitz.

+### Extra Info

+- Zack's friends often nickname him "Z."

 ## Felix

-Felix is a [synth](./species/synths.md) that likes CD collecting, visiting clubs, and going to the gym.
-With him is his has a [helperbot](https://synthspecies.com/wiki/Helperbots), Nix, that serves as his companion.
+Felix is a [synth](./species/synths.md) that likes CD collecting, visiting clubs, and exercising.
+He has a [helperbot](https://synthspecies.com/wiki/Helperbots), Nix, that serves as his companion.

+## Extra Info

+- Felix lives with the Casey twins.

 ## Tom Wilcox